You are listening to the Sean Hannity Radio Show Podcast.

 No.

-He directly contradicted what they were.
+He directly contradicted what you said.

-Well, I let me just just he not only directly contradicted what you said, he also said in that hearing that you were extremely careless and negligent.
+Let me just just not only directly contradict what you said, he also said in that hearing that you were extremely careless and negligent.

-Well, Chris, I looked at the whole transcript of everything that was said, and what I believe is number one, I made a mistake not using two different email addresses.
+Well, Chris, I looked at the whole transcript of everything that was said, and what I believe is, number one, I made a mistake not using two different email addresses.

-I have said that and I repeat it again today.
+I have said that, and I repeat it again today.

 It is certainly not anything that I ever would do again.

-I take classification seriously I relied on and had every reason to rely on the judgments of the professionals with whom I worked.
+I relied on and had every reason to rely on the judgments of the professionals with whom I worked.

-All right, 25 now till the top of the hour 800 nine four one Sean is a toll free telephone number.
+All right, 25 now until the top of the hour, 800-941-Sean is a toll-free television number.

-I thought all the emails were supposed to have been turned over it appears they are not and appears that some of these emails won't even be released till after the election.
+And it appears that some of these emails won't even be released until after the election.

-Remember the media used to assure us the FBI director was a straight shooter James Comey the straight shooter no that's not actually happening.
+Remember, the media used to assure us the FBI director was a straight shooter, James Comey, the straight shooter.

-I'd also like to see her medical records as we were discussing or as we'll discuss later and and I'd also like to see uh for example the speeches she gave to insurance companies and big banks and wall street companies.
+And I'd also like to see, for example, the speeches she gave to insurance companies and big banks and Wall Street companies.

-Anyway the FBI said it found several thousand work related emails that were deleted but the State Department is not committed to a schedule for their release.
+Anyway, the FBI said it found several thousand work-related emails that were deleted, but the State Department is not committed to a schedule for their release.

 It will be up to a federal judge to determine when they could be made public.